 The Rainy Seasons

 The much needed ‘long rains’ begin in April, and can last through until the end of May - hence where the term comes from, as it refers to the length of the season.
-Whilst the land and the wildlife embrace these rains, for tourists it is not so wonderful – many camps actually close over this period, as a lot of the roads become impassable, and those that do remain open have to cope with the roads that are still open turning from a driveable dirt track into a mud slick.
+Whilst the land and the wildlife embrace these rains, for tourists it is not so wonderful – some camps actually close over this period, as a lot of the roads become impassable, and those that do remain open have to cope with the roads that are still open turning from a driveable dirt track into more of a mud slick.
 Dramatic late afternoon thunderstorms with accompanying heavy rainfall are commonplace.